 The qualitative AMH test for dogs can also distinguish spayed from ovarian intact bitches after they have reached the age of sexual maturity (varies by breed) or castrated from intact/cryptorchid males from birth.
+Wait at least one month after spay/neuter before pulling a sample for AMH testing to allow it to clear from the circulation.
 A negative AMH test is consistent with a spayed female or castrated male, whereas a positive AMH test indicates the presence of ovarian or testicular tissue.
 Inconclusive AMH results might warrant follow-up testing to definitively rule in or rule out gonadal remnants.

 Note: Intact females tested after reproductive senescence may have a negative AMH test.